mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/helm-github-registry-config-sync.md

 And voilà!
 You just deployed a **public Helm chart** hosted in GitHub Registry with Config Sync.

 ## Sync a private Helm chart from GitHub Container Registry

+Because we created a public GitHub repository, the Helm chart we pushed in GitHub Container Registry is public.
+You can change this default visibility from public to private by following the instructions [here](https://docs.github.com/en/packages/learn-github-packages/configuring-a-packages-access-control-and-visibility#configuring-visibility-of-container-images-for-your-personal-account).

 [Create a new Personal Access Token (PAT) in GitHub](https://github.com/settings/tokens/new) with the `read:packages` OAuth scope to follow the "just enough and least-privilege" principles.